nzakas/understandinges6/manuscript/06-Symbols.md

 ## Summary

-Symbols are a new type of primitive value in JavaScript and are used to create nonenumerable properties that can't be accessed without referencing the symbol.
+Symbols are a new type of primitive value in JavaScript and are used to create properties that can't be accessed without referencing the symbol.

 While not truly private, these properties are harder to accidentally change or overwrite and are therefore suitable for functionality that needs a level of protection from developers.